jackhman/sergio-martin-rubio-site/_posts/2019-07-31-java-memory-model-overview.md

 tags: [Java]
 style: fill
 color: primary
 description: Discover how the JMV manages the memory internally.
-This article is an instroduction of the Java Memory Model fundamentals.
+This article is an introduction of the Java Memory Model fundamentals.
 ---

 {%- capture list_items -%}